Postgraduate Factfile: MBA Business Management MBA

 - Close links with business and employers

-The Masters in Business Administration will challenge your intellect, advance your managerial skills and boost your career prospects.
+The Master in Business Administration programme will challenge your intellect, advance your managerial skills and boost your career prospects.
 You will gain an understanding of financial management, economics, operations management, research, law, HR, marketing and strategy.
 By linking these specialist areas, you will gain insights into how organisations function while also developing your skills in leadership, creativity and problem solving - all of which are essential for effective management.
 Furthermore, these skills are transferable across many industries and sectors.

 This programme will equip you with the knowledge and skills to make an immediate contribution to your organisation.
 Taking an international and interdisciplinary approach to learning, you will gain an understanding of the key areas of international business and management and the way in which these key areas impact upon each other.
 Throughout the programme, you will have the opportunity to apply your learning to ‘real world’ situations through the use of case studies provided by major organisations.